kutlugsahin/re-active/readme.md

 # Reactive Component Api

 This is an experimental implementation of a Reactive functional component for React inspired by Vue 3 composition api.
-Uses Mobx for reactivity system.
+Uses @vue/reactivity package for reactivity system.

 ## Api